g00dnatur3/opencv-raspicam-bindings/README.md

 ## OpenCV Binding Info

 The binding uses the `lbpcascade_frontalface.xml` classifier to detect faces.
-A face is not detected 100% of the time, there is false positives around 10-20% of the time.
+A face is not detected 100% of the time, there are false positives around 10-20% of the time.

 ## Binding API